Artash-N/LSTM_Music_Making_Machine/README.md

 #

+You must use anaconda for this program, or install the libaries with only pip

-Before running the code, please install the following libaries:
+Before running the code, please install the following libaries with pip and conda:

+1. Tensorflow: conda install tensorflow   (If you have an NVIDIA GPU: conda install tensorflow-gpu)